Our social impact

 Training

-The COVID-19 pandemic and slow economic growth have restricted our ability to train large numbers of volunteers, but we’re still providing an average of 20 days’ training each to around 600 people every year, many of whom go on to either be employed within the network, or find jobs with our construction and community partners.
+Staffing pressures have restricted our ability to train large numbers of volunteers, but we’re still providing around a month of training to 600 people every year, many of whom go on to either be employed within the network, or find jobs with our construction and community partners.

 Volunteer stories